 26. An adaptive gland, the preen (or oil) gland produces a waterproofing oil which penguins spread across their feathers to help with insulation and reduce friction when they glide through the water.

 27. All but two species of penguins breed in large colonies of up to several thousand birds.

 28. According to the Guinness Book of World Records, the largest colony of penguins on earth is found on Zavodovski Island in the South Sandwich Islands (Antarctica) where approximately two million chinstrap penguins breed.

 29. Scientists can locate large penguin colonies from space, just by looking for dark ice patches stained by penguin droppings.

 Sources: British Antarctic Survey, The Smithsonian Museum (Smithsonian.com), Mentalfloss

 Planning Your Trip

 To view these wonderful birds, your most prolific encounters will be on an Antarctic wildlife voyage.
-Alternatively, if you’re looking for warmer climes, take a look at our South Island Penguin Discovery trip in New Zealand, Discover Wild Victoria in Australia and see the little penguins on Phillip Island.
+Alternatively, if you’re looking for warmer climes, take a look at our Wildlife Encounters trip in New Zealand, Discover Wild Victoria in Australia and see the little penguins on Phillip Island.